About the workshop

 Call for participation

-We invite two types of submission:
+We invited two types of submission:

 1. Case study presentations: Your submission should present examples of the use of Speculative/Critical Design in educational contexts.
 The emphasis of the workshop is on presenting stories and experiences along with critical reflections of the outcomes, impacts and implications.
 Submissions should be a maximum of 2,000 words and the SIGCHI Extended Abstract format is recommended but not compulsory.
 If selected, the author will be invited to present the paper during the workshop, and the paper will be made available on the workshop website.